damonyoungcc/english-interview/README-F.md

 And about sacrifice we just focused on the core functionality.
 Only supported the most common coupon type, use a basic UI, and in the admin system we just added basic management functions.

-so By planning ahead, set priorities, focusing on the most important features, and keeping communication open, we were able to deliver the coupon feature on time.
+so By planning ahead, set priorities, focusing on the most important features, and keeping communication open, we deliver the coupon feature on time.

 ### Specific examples of innovative things you have done?
 And what kind of problems have you solved?
 web-worker